 If you want to use a big number metric chart with more than one metric, you need to combine them using a formula (big number charts can only display a single value).

-The Unified Query Builder lets you visualize changes in your data over time.
+The UQB lets you visualize changes in your data over time.
 With the Compare to past option, you can create charts comparing current data to data from the last minutes, hours, days, or weeks.
 Use this option to monitor and track system-health trends over time.

 Follow these steps to compare data over time:

 You can also add formulas to do arithmetic on the two series.
-For example, the formula (abs((a-b)/b*100)) in the image below calculates the absolute percentage change between a and b.
+For example, the formula (abs((a-comparison)/comparison*100)) in the image below calculates the absolute percentage change between a and comparison.
 The chart visualizes the query results, showing all three series.

-If you’re creating alerts, select the Percentage change template to alert on changes in your data over time.
+If you’re creating alerts, select the Change template to alert on changes in your data over time.
 Visit Create alerts for more information.

 For span queries, you must be using Microsatellites to add a formula.